-The purpose of this statement is to provide members with NZCETA policy on economics in secondary schools.
+The purpose of this statement is to provide members with NZCETA policy on business studies in secondary schools.
 It can be used to:

 - Provide input to the development of an individual school’s policy statement;